ExaDigiT/SimulationServer/README.md

 # ExaDigiT Simulation Server

-REST API that allows running and querying the results from the ExaDigit simulation and Raps.
+REST API that allows running and querying the results from the ExaDigit simulation and RAPS.

 ## Deploying
 To deploy the server, run